Andy in late 2007

 In 2005, I worked hard for SAP on the introduction of my team's new flagship product, which became known as the SAP NetWeaver Business Intelligence Accelerator.

-In 2006, I attended the tenth ASSC conference at St. Anne's College in Oxford.
-This was a sentimental return to the college where I had taught philosophy thirty years earlier.
-Highlights of the conference for me were conversations with Daniel Dennett, David Rosenthal, and David Edelman.
-A conversion with Claude Pasquini that he related in his conference report in the JCS prompted me to write another essay for the JCS, entitled: Will robots see humans as dinosaurs?
+In 2006, I attended the ASSC 10 conference at St. Anne's College in Oxford.
+This was a return to the college where I had taught philosophy thirty years earlier.
+A conversion with Claude Pasquini that he related in his conference report in the JCS prompted me to write another essay for the JCS:

 Starting in 2006, I began to think about religion.
-I read Dan Dennett's fine book Breaking the Spell and then Sam Harris' polemical manifesto on religion, The End of Faith.
+I read Dan Dennett's book Breaking the Spell and then Sam Harris' polemical manifesto on religion, The End of Faith.
 From January 2007 to summer 2008, I blogged actively on the On Faith web forum hosted by the Washington Post and Newsweek, and then on Sam Harris' own web forum.

-At the end of 2007, I wrote another JCS essay on the works of Ted Honderich and Colin McGinn, called Hitting on Consciousness.
+At the end of 2007, I wrote another JCS essay on the works of Ted Honderich and Colin McGinn,

 During these years, I also put real effort into my SAP work.
 In 2008, team colleague Gerhard Hill and I published a paper, Reducing Outer Joins, in the Springer VLDB journal.
 Later in 2008, I published my (third) book SAP NetWeaver BI Accelerator, via SAP Press as volume 42 in their SAP Essentials series.